mitkof6/task-space/readme.md

 The purpose is to design well documented, very simple and light-weighted API where the user can plan a movement in task space and perform simulations in a mixed dynamics manner.
-A mixed dynamics scheme is a combination of an inverse dynamics controller (task space equations of motion) that feds a forward dynamics module.
+A mixed dynamics scheme is a combination of an inverse dynamics controller (equations of motion in task space) that feds a forward dynamics module.

 The underlying task space controller supports task prioritization [1] and constraint modeling [2-3].
 As the constraints are implicitly accounted in the inverse dynamics model this implementation is able to simulate accurately models that use constraints.
 Examples include: absolute (Cartesian) coordinates, closed kinematics chains and complex joint configurations (e.g.  shoulder, knee) [4].

-Examples of using this API can be found in the relevant example folder.
+Examples can be found in the src/taskspace/examples folder.

-- ExampleTaskBasedControl.cpp: a minimum example of controlling a single body in task space.
+- ExampleTaskBasedControl.cpp: a minimum working example of controlling a single body in task space

-- ExampleAbsoluteCoordinates.cpp: a two body model built using absolute coordinates and constraints for modeling the joint restrictions, with a position planning controller (task space) for the end-effector body.
+- ExampleAbsoluteCoordinates.cpp: a two body model built using absolute coordinates and constraints for modeling the joint restrictions, with a position planning controller (task space) of the end-effector body

-- ExampleClosedKinematicChain.cpp: three bodies are arranged in a closed kinematic chain topology and the planning is performed by defining the orientation of one of the bodies in task space.
+- ExampleClosedKinematicChain.cpp: three bodies are arranged in a closed kinematic chain topology and the planning is performed by defining the orientation of one of the bodies in task space

-- ExampleArm26.cpp: a musculoskeletal model that is controlled by multiple prioritized tasks where the muscle excitation that track the task goals are estimated using Task Space Computed Muscle Control [5].
+- ExampleArm26.cpp: a musculoskeletal model that is controlled by multiple prioritized tasks where the muscle excitation that track the task goals are estimated using Task Space Computed Muscle Control [5]

 References
 ---